jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: blood golem miniboss never shows attention marker
 - bug: perk: maybe mana overfill stays on me as a modifier, look into this, it should remove self? no?
 - Why did handleOnDataMessage throwing unhandled also prevent other instances of Underworld from working (they were stuck too???)
+- Balance summoners so they can't summon too much long term
 - "lost connection to server" screen doeesn't offer you a way to reconnect or go back to menu
 - UX: Zoom in is faster than zoom out
 - make music play in menu